YahooArchive/mojito/docs/dev_guide/topics/mojito_testing.rst

 ************

 #.
 Change to the ``mojito/tests`` directory.
 #.
-To run individual unit and functional tests, you pass the test descriptor
+To run individual unit and functional tests, you pass the test descriptor to ``run.js``.
-   to ``run.js``.
+   You can also specify a port, choose a browser, and reuse a browser session.

    ``$ ./run.js test -f --path func --descriptor examples/newsboxes/newsboxes_descriptor.json --port 4000 --reuseSession --browser phantomjs``
 #.